Creamy Steak Fettuccine Alfredo

 ❤️ Why You’ll Love This Recipe ❓

-• 12 oz fettuccine pasta
+• 1 lb fettuccine pasta

-• 1 lb flank steak, thinly sliced
+• 1 lb beef sirloin or flank steak, grilled and sliced

 • 3 cloves garlic, minced